tommasosansone91/basic-django-ecommerce/dev_docs/install_on_raspberrypi.md

 you should see

-    lrwxrwxrwx 1 root root   35 Aug 24  2020 lab_app_nginx.conf -> /var/www/lab_app/lab_app_nginx.conf
+    lrwxrwxrwx 1 root root   86 May  5 13:34 basic-django-ecommerce_nginx.conf -> /var/www/basic-django-ecommerce/infrastructure/nginx/basic-django-ecommerce_nginx.conf

-This allows Nginx to find the app-specific configuration file `nginx/basic-django-ecommerce_nginx.conf` in the app directory when it searches for configuration files.
+This allows Nginx to find the app-specific configuration file `infrastructure/nginx/basic-django-ecommerce_nginx.conf` in the app directory when it searches for configuration files.

 ### Check that Nginx is working